ptagseth/kanoa-software/src/pages/website-privacy-statement.md

 ### 4. Security Measures

 Kanoa has implemented security features to prevent the unauthorized release of or access to users’ personal information.
 Please be advised, however, that the confidentiality of any communication or material transmitted to or from Kanoa via this Site or e-mail cannot be guaranteed.
 Accordingly, Kanoa is not responsible for the security of information transmitted via the internet.
-As an alternative to communicating with Kanoa via e-mail or the internet, visitors can contact Kanoa by mail at 1933 Norma Rd NE, Tacoma, Washington, 98422, by phone at (253) 426-5319, or by e-mail at info@crossroadcounsel.com.
+As an alternative to communicating with Kanoa via e-mail or the internet, visitors can contact Kanoa by mail at PO Box 25282 Federal Way, Washington 98093, by phone at (253) 240-9914, or by e-mail at info@kanoacon.com.

 ### 5. Your Opt-Out Right

-You can always choose to withhold any information you do not want to provide, even though the information may be necessary in order for Kanoa provide you with services through the Site.
+You can always choose to withhold any information you do not want to provide, even though the information may be necessary in order for Kanoa to provide you with services through the Site.

 In addition, except as necessary for Kanoa to provide the services, information, or products requested by you, you may opt out of having your personally identifiable information used by Kanoa for secondary purposes, or disclosed by Kanoa to third parties by contacting Kanoa in writing via postal mail, at the addresses set out above.
 (This does not apply to collection of the type of web browser of the visitor to the Site or to information provided or collected that does not meet the above description.)
 Such a request may result in Kanoa declining to provide services to you through the Site or denying you access to the Site.